Instagram has officially released IGTV and the big debate is: IGTV vs YouTube? Which platform is better?

 And these are some examples of how other influencers are using horizontal/vertical video for IGTV.

-This is a great option if you already have a library of videos that you’ve already created and you want to repurpose them for IGTV.
+This is a great option if you already have a library of landscape/horizontal videos that you’ve already created and you want to repurpose them for IGTV.

-Because the end of the day, who really wants to go back and recreate a whole bunch of videos on topics you’ve already done just for the vertical format.
+At the end of the day, who really wants to go back and recreate a whole bunch of videos on topics you’ve already done just for the vertical format.
 Definitely not me. #TeamProductive

 CONS OF IGTV